Native Subresource Support in Kubectl

 Monitoring Usage¶

-Cluster admins can track usage by inspecting audit logs for subresource API requests, particularly those hitting /status
+Cluster admins can track usage by inspecting audit logs for subresource API requests, particularly those hitting /status, /scale, or /resize.

 Final Thoughts¶